 A wash sale occurs when an investor sells a stock or security at a loss, then purchases the same substantially identical investment within 30 days or less.
-Under IRS rules, investors cannot deduct the loss, but they still must disclose it on Schedule D. The wash rule applies to options, warrants and contracts to purchase replacement stocks.
+An example would be if you hold 100 shares of ABC stock with a cost basis of $1,000, having acquired the stock at $10 per share, and sell it for only $5 per share.
+While you'll make a capital loss of $500, purchasing new shares in ABC within the 30-day time limit means your capital loss is deferred until your sells the replacement shares.
+Under IRS rules, you cannot deduct the capital loss, but you still must disclose it on Schedule D. The wash rule applies to options, warrants and contracts to purchase replacement stocks.
 Investors who don’t report their wash sales risk incurring IRS penalties.

 Enter the total amount of columns D and E on line 2 at the bottom of the page.
 Transfer this information to Schedule D. Be sure the line you select on Schedule D corresponds to the box you checked on Schedule 8949.
 Enter the information on the appropriate line, and on Line 7, column H, as a negative.
 File Schedule D and Form 8949 along with your completed 1040.